El Clasico: Barcelona to make late call on Lionel Messi for Copa Clasico against Real Madrid | Goal.com

 Messi was hurt in the second half of Barca's 2-2 draw against Valencia at the

-Valverde described the injury, which appeared to concern Messi's thigh, as a "small problem" when he spoke to the media after the game, and the forward reportedly missed training on Monday.
+Valverde described the injury, which appeared to concern Messi's thigh, as a "small problem" when he spoke to the media after the game, and the forward missed training on Monday, though he did appear for the squad's session on Tuesday evening.

-"I haven't had today's training session so I can't answer," Valverde said when asked if Messi would be fit.
+"I haven't had today's training session so I can't answer," Valverde said when asked if Messi would be fit before the session on Tuesday.

 "There's still a training session to go, we'll see how he has and if he can complete the session.
 Then we'll make a decision.